ugamii/whoareyou/README.md

 # Who are you?
-## Minecraft mod which shows your and other players nickname
+## Minecraft mod which displays your and other players nickname

 ### because my minecraft server disabled them